edsonbollis/Citrus-Pest-Benchmark/README.md

     return load
 ```

-See the code for our Weakly Supervised Learning Method [here](https://arxiv.org/pdf/2004.11252.pdf).
+See the [code](https://github.com/edsonbollis/Weakly-Supervised-Learning-Citrus-Pest-Benchmark) for our Weakly Supervised Learning Method.

 ### Citation